Sponsoring an H-1B Employee

 Requests for the First-Time H-1B at Yale: New Hires and Current Employees Changing to H-1B

-For new hires and current employees on another visa, the department must submit a New Sponsorship Request (NSR) via OISS Connect.
-Once the submitted NSR is accepted, your OISS adviser will inform the department and prospective H-1B employee, by email, of the next steps, which include access to a cloud folder to upload the required documents.
+For new hires and current employees on another visa, the department must submit a 'Scholar/Employee Intake (Non J-1 Yale)' request in MyOISS.
+Once the submitted request is accepted, your OISS adviser will inform the department and prospective H-1B employee, by email, of the next steps, which include access to a cloud folder to upload the required documents.
 Your OISS adviser is automatically notified when you upload documents to this folder.
-OISS Connect is not used to collect and submit the required documents.

 Requests for Current Yale H-1B Employees: Extensions, Title or Department Changes, Other Petition Amendments